Review: Life By The 40 Watt Bulb

 Poverty makes people work hard just as being chased by a bear makes people run fast, but only a sadist would recommend either as a character-building exercise.
 A million Canadians work two jobs and sixty-hour weeks, by official estimate.
-Former senator Hugh Segal recounts this drudgery in his own childhood memories of Mother and Father pulling night shifts to pay the rent in a cramped world lit by 40-watt bulbs.
+The late Senator Hugh Segal recounted this drudgery in his own childhood memories of Mother and Father pulling night shifts to pay the rent in a cramped world lit by 40-watt bulbs.

-“I realized poor people had far fewer choices than everyone else,” he writes.
+“I realized poor people had far fewer choices than everyone else,” he wrote.
 “That money pressures took their toll: on relationships, on outlook, on day-to-day life, on parental harmony, on future prospects.”

 Here Segal comes to the point of Boot Straps, a plain argument for a national guaranteed income program.
 This has been the policy of the Canadian Labour Congress for fifty years.
-“Not trying something different – not even attempting to see if poverty can be alleviated in a more humane and efficient way – is a very serious mistake,” he writes.
-“The only thing worse than a bias shaped by poor expectations about low-income citizens and their prospects is a sense of complacent defeatism about how, as a mature and productive society, we can reduce poverty and its impact,” he writes.
+“Not trying something different – not even attempting to see if poverty can be alleviated in a more humane and efficient way – is a very serious mistake,” he wrote.
+“The only thing worse than a bias shaped by poor expectations about low-income citizens and their prospects is a sense of complacent defeatism about how, as a mature and productive society, we can reduce poverty and its impact.”

 Boot Straps Need Boots appeals for a reasoned approach, a reconsideration of all scattered aid programs into one coherent, universal guaranteed income plan.
 In this minority Parliament, the proposal has friends.